 Get the children moving with this list of physical activities for kids!
+We have both indoor activities and outdoor activities on this list.
 They are categorized into age appropriate groups, but as always, these fun physical games can be enjoyed by those who are ready and willing to have fun and get some exercise.
 How did you like to stay active as a kid?
-What physical games do yoiu play at home?
+What physical games do you play at home?
 What physical activities do you do with your your kids?
 Let us know!

 Physical Activities for Kids Ages 2-4

-Look for fun physical games for kids that don’t require too much structure at this age.
+Look for fun physical games for kids that don’t require too much structure when they are preschool age.
 The tots like it best when Mom or Dad play too.
+Most of these activities can be done without any extra equipment.

 1. Jumping Jacks